 Oncology social workers are an integral part of the health care team at the Helen Diller Comprehensive Cancer Center.
 Specially trained in cancer care, they are dedicated to helping patients and families navigate the health care system, and manage the many challenges of living with cancer.
 We recognize that a cancer diagnosis and treatment can impact all aspects of a person's life, from family and social relationships to work and finances.

 Social workers assess each person's individual needs and provide appropriate support.
 This may include short-term counseling, advocacy and linkage to community resources.
 Social workers also provide information and education about insurance, advance directives, palliative care, hospice, family leave and disability benefits, lodging, transportation and cancer-related support programs available at UCSF and in the community.

-Ted Scheel is a clinical social worker at the UCSF Helen Diller Family Comprehensive Cancer Center, where he works with patients in the radiation oncology and head and neck cancer clinics.
-Scheel earned his master's degree in social work and a master's degree in public health at Washington University in St. Louis.
-Before joining UCSF, he served as a social worker in the Emergency Department at Barnes-Jewish Hospital and completed an internship at Siteman Cancer Center in St. Louis.
+Ted Scheel is a social worker at the UCSF Helen Diller Family Comprehensive Cancer Center, where he works with patients who have head or neck cancer.
+Scheel earned his master's degree in social work as well as a master's degree in public health at Washington University in St. Louis.
+Before joining UCSF, he served as a social worker in the emergency department of Barnes-Jewish Hospital and completed an internship at the Alvin J. Siteman Cancer Center.